klasharr/ROS-experiment/README.md

 ## The Python code

-I created a new ROS package first as explained [here](http://wiki.ros.org/catkin/Tutorials/CreatingPackage), the added the python scripts which live in the [scripts](https://github.com/klasharr/auto_boat/tree/master/test/scripts) directory.
+I created a new ROS package first as explained [here](http://wiki.ros.org/catkin/Tutorials/CreatingPackage), the python scripts live in the [scripts](https://github.com/klasharr/auto_boat/tree/master/test/scripts) directory.
+This is all you need to write.
 The code is based on this tutorial [code](http://wiki.ros.org/ROS/Tutorials/WritingPublisherSubscriber%28python%29).

 ## To Run